jecki/DHParser/documentation_src/manuals/transform.rst

 As shown by the examples earlier, the transformation table is a "smart" dictionary that maps tag-names to sequences of transformation functions.
-It is called "smart", because it allows to list serveral tag names within one and the same dictionary keys, thus assigning each one of them to one and the same sequences of transformation functions.
+It is called "smart", because it allows to list several tag names within one and the same dictionary keys, thus assigning each one of them to one and the same sequences of transformation functions.
 (You could think of the transformation table as a simple "embedded" or `internal DSL (Domain Specific Languag) <https://martinfowler.com/bliki/DomainSpecificLanguage.html>`_